 Take ownership of files, folders or drives in Windows 10

-- Select Advanced and you should see the Advanced Security Settings window appear.
+- Click Advanced and you should see the Advanced Security Settings window appear.
 Check the Owner and select Change to modify.

 - Type in the name you use on the computer in the box and click Check Names.
-Once it appears underlined, click Ok.Related Article: Batch rename files and extensions in Windows 10
+Once it appears underlined, click OK.

 - Right-click the drive, folder or file, and select Properties once more.